schollii/pypubsub/docs/about.rst

 did accumulate about a dozen tickets on SF.net involving bugs or patches contributed by users in that period.

-Prompted by the overhaul of wxPython
-'Phoenix' in 2013, I removed all the code that was there just to support the old version 1 API.
-I took the opportunity to address the dozen tickets during the summer of 2013, and redesign the docs.
-During that period I also found a user who had clone PyPubSub to github without mentioning intent, giving credit etc; but no code edits either so was probably to have as a backup for one of his projects that required a specific version of it, but still, there are already enough pubsub's on the net, no need to confuse developers even more.
-Also found recent project with same name, much smaller scale, hopefully the author will change it and just join this project.
-And the sf.net/projects/pypubsub is still there but hasn't been maintained since 2008.
+The overhaul of wxPython 'Phoenix' in 2013 was the perfect opportunity to make pubsub version 3 API the default, and to make version 1 API accessible only on demand (via the setuparg1.py configuration module).
+I also removed all the code that was there just to support the old version 1 API, leaving just a version 3 API with two message protocols available.
+I took the opportunity to address the dozen tickets during the summer of 2013, and to improve the docs.

+In early 2016 I started work to remove the deprecated code and support only the original messaging protocol that I had designed in 3.0.
+With two busy kids, it is not easy to find the time to do this, so it took me till October 2016 for me to get my act together and finally release 4.0: a nice simple design with no import magic needed, no configuration, no complicated docs to explain the mulitple APIs, use of wheels instead of eggs, use of annotations, etc.

+In early 2019 I made an update to support Python 3's star operator in function signatures.
+It was also brought to my attention (thanks Horea!) that source distribution for PyPubSub 3.3 was broken (the Python wheel distribution was fine).
+So I created version 3.4, from one of the first commits that I made when I moved PyPubSub code base from SourceForge to github.
+This version is deprecated and will not be further extended (so only 3.4.x releases when critical issues indentified and fixed).